andremsalisep/devops-24-25-1241899/CA1/README.md

 After these additions, the application continued to run successfully.

 8. **Merging **
-Once the fix is completed, it is time to commit and push changes and merge the branches.
+Once the fix is completed, it is time to commit and push changes and merge the branches as done in the previous steps.

 ####